 membrane (Tom20) affects mRNA localization to the mitochondria (Eliyahu E. et al 2010) and that cytosolic chaperones are also involved in this process (Eliyahu et al 2012).
 Most recently we identified a novel receptor (OM14) for cytosolic ribosomes on yeast mitochondria outer membrane.
 In vitro, this receptor is important for co-translational import of proteins, and thus provide a strong support to the idea that localized translation near the mitochondria improves that efficiency of protein import (Lesnik et al 2014).
 Currently we are searching for partners of this receptor, and whether its role is conserved in mammalian cells.

 Many mRNAs are known to associated with the ER, and locally synthesize membrane or secreted proteins into this organelle.
 The most studied mechanism for targeting these mRNAs to the ER involves association of the SRP with the n

 ascent protein chain, as it emerges from the ribosome.
 However, work in the last few years, including from our lab (Loya A. et al 2008) revealed that mRNAs can be localized also in a manner that does not necessitate translation.
 We found the 3’UTR sequences are important for ER-association and we are now searching for the proteins that mediate this translation independent localization.
 One candidate is the Puf2 protein, that was shown to interact with ER-destined mRNAs.
-We found that Puf2 has a unique binding motif ( a dual UAAU sequence)(Yosefzon Y. et al 2011).
+We found that Puf2 has a unique binding motif ( a dual UAAU sequence)(Yosefzon Y. et al 2011) and a role in response to high calcium (Haramati O. et al 2017).
 The The role of Puf2 in ER targeting, as well as the importance of the UAAU motif are now under investigation in my lab.